iamganeshhegde/ganesh-hegde/README.md

 I have worked on different projects using multiple architectures which helped developers as well as business 🚀 .

-As it is an evergrowing journey with new technologies, I would like to learn as many new things as possible and up to date with the current trends 💻.
+As it is an evergrowing journey with new technologies, I would like to learn as many new things as possible and be up to date with the current trends 💻.

 ### I am passionate about